 What to do when Extend Volume is disabled in Windows Server & PC

 Download NIUBI Partition Editor, you'll see all disks (physical and RAID virtual) with partition structure, follow the corresponding solution according to your own disk partition configuration.

-When Extend Volume is disabled for C drive because Unallocated space is non-adjacent, follow the steps below:
+When Extend Volume is disabled for C drive after shrinking D or other volume, move Unallocated space to the left and then add to C drive, follow the steps below: